Japanese invasion of Legazpi

-The Japanese Invasion of Legazpi (Filipino: Paglusob ng mga Hapones sa Legazpi, Bicolano: Pagsalakay kan mga Hapon sa Legazpi) on 12 December 1941 was one in a series of advance landings made by Imperial Japanese forces as first step in their invasion of the Philippines.
+The Japanese invasion of Legazpi (Filipino: Paglusob ng mga Hapones sa Legazpi, Bikol: Pagsakyada kan mga Hapon sa Legazpi) on 12 December 1941 was one in a series of advance landings made by Imperial Japanese forces as first step in their invasion of the Philippines.
 The purpose was to obtain control of local air strips, which could be used as forward bases by fighter aircraft for operations in central Luzon.
 Control of Legazpi was an important point in the Japanese strategy, as it would also give them control of San Bernardino Strait, between the islands Luzon and Samar, which would prevent the Americans from bringing in reinforcements from the south.